MetaMask/browser-passworder/README.md

 ## Details

 The serialized text is stored as a JSON blob that includes two base64-encoded fields, `data` and `iv`, neither of which you need to worry about.

+The data is encrypted using the `AES-GCM` algorithm.
+It is salted with the result of `crypto.getRandomValues()`, and the encryption vector is generated the same way.

 ## Running Tests